 Planning Implementation and Reporting:

-The IL will report on status from other CEOS Working Groups, Virtual Constellations and Ad Hoc Groups during the monthly WGISS Exec meetings and during the twice held WGISS meetings.
+The IL will report on status from other CEOS Working Groups, Virtual Constellations and Ad Hoc Groups during the monthly WGISS Exec meetings and during the twice yearly WGISS meetings.
 As necessary and when appropriate, the IL will attend meetings of other CEOS Working Groups, Virtual Constellations and Ad Hoc Groups to report on WGISS and obtain feedback.